getsolus/solus-site.github.io/README.md

 ### Styling

-I use 4-char wide tabs, not spaces. #dealwithit
+I use 4-char wide tabs, not spaces, in everything **except** the YAML files.